ardaltunel/general-software-learning/README.md

   <img src="https://img.shields.io/badge/Windows_Forms-0078D6?style=for-the-badge&logo=windows&logoColor=white">
 </p>

-## İçerikler
+## Contents

-- C# Console örnekleri
+* C# Console examples
-- C# Windows Forms örnekleri
+* C# Windows Forms examples
-- SQL çalışmaları
+* SQL exercises
-- Veritabanı örnekleri
-- Temel yazılım mantığı uygulamaları

-> Bu repository başlangıç seviyesindeki geliştiriciler için sade ve anlaşılır örnekler sunmayı amaçlamaktadır.
+* Database examples
+* Basic programming logic applications

+> This repository aims to provide simple and easy-to-understand examples for beginner-level developers.

 ---

-# Kurulum
+# Installation

 ## C# Console

-📁 <a href="c-sharp-console">Klasör İçeriği</a>
+📁 <a href="c-sharp-console">View Folder Contents</a>

-### Gereksinimler
+### Requirements

-- Visual Studio 2022
+* Visual Studio 2022
-- .NET Framework
+* .NET Framework

-### Kurulum Adımları
+### Installation Steps

-1. Visual Studio 2022 kurulumunu tamamlayın.
+1. Complete the Visual Studio 2022 installation.
-2. `Create New Project` seçeneğine tıklayın.
+2. Click the `Create New Project` option.
-3. `Console Application (.NET Framework)` projesini seçin.
+3. Select `Console Application (.NET Framework)`.
-4. Örnek kodları projeye ekleyerek çalıştırın.
+4. Add the sample code to the project and run it.

 ---

 ## C# Windows Forms

-📁 <a href="c-sharp-form">Klasör İçeriği</a>
+📁 <a href="c-sharp-form">View Folder Contents</a>

-### Gereksinimler
+### Requirements

-- Visual Studio 2022
+* Visual Studio 2022
-- .NET Framework
+* .NET Framework

-### Kurulum Adımları
+### Installation Steps

-1. Visual Studio 2022 kurulumunu tamamlayın.
+1. Complete the Visual Studio 2022 installation.
-2. `Create New Project` seçeneğine tıklayın.
+2. Click the `Create New Project` option.
-3. `Windows Forms Application (.NET Framework)` projesini seçin.
+3. Select `Windows Forms Application (.NET Framework)`.
-4. Form örneklerini projeye ekleyerek çalıştırın.
+4. Add the form examples to the project and run them.

 ---

 ## SQL

-📁 <a href="sql">Klasör İçeriği</a>
+📁 <a href="sql">View Folder Contents</a>

-### Gereksinimler
+### Requirements

-- SQL Server 2022 Developer
+* SQL Server 2022 Developer
-- SQL Server Management Studio (SSMS)
+* SQL Server Management Studio (SSMS)

-### Veritabanı Kurulumu
+### Database Setup

-Örnekler için repository içerisinde bulunan:
+For the examples, we will use the following file located in the repository:

 <a href="sql/Northwind_Script">Northwind_Script</a>

-dosyasını kullanacağız.

-### Kurulum Adımları
+### Installation Steps

-1. SQL Server 2022 Developer sürümünü kurun.
+1. Install SQL Server 2022 Developer Edition.
-2. SSMS kurulumunu tamamlayın.
+2. Complete the SSMS installation.
-3. Yeni bir veritabanı oluşturun.
+3. Create a new database.
-4. `Northwind_Script` dosyasını çalıştırın.
+4. Run the `Northwind_Script` file.
-5. SQL örneklerini kullanmaya başlayın.
+5. Start using the SQL examples.

 ---

-# Öğrenme Konuları
+# Learning Topics

-- [x] C# Temelleri
+* [x] C# Fundamentals
-- [x] Döngüler
+* [x] Loops
-- [x] Diziler
+* [x] Arrays
-- [x] SQL SELECT
+* [x] SQL SELECT Queries
-- [ ] JOIN Yapıları
+* [ ] JOIN Operations
-- [ ] Entity Framework
+* [ ] Entity Framework

 ---

-# Repo Amacı
+# Repository Purpose

-Bu repository;

-- Temel yazılım mantığını öğretmek
-- C# pratiği yapmak
+This repository was created to:

+* Learn fundamental programming concepts
+* Practice C#
-- SQL öğrenmek
+* Learn SQL
-- Örnek projeler üzerinden gelişmek

-amacıyla oluşturulmuştur.
+* Improve through sample projects

 ---

-# Lisans
+# License

-Bu proje MIT lisansı ile lisanslanmıştır.

-Detaylı bilgi için:
-<a href="LICENSE">LICENSE</a>
+This project is licensed under the MIT License.

+For more information, see the [LICENSE](LICENSE) file.